Barbara McNair: Career

+In 1969 she launched The Barbara McNair Show, a syndicated television variety show, one of the first variety shows hosted by a Black woman.
+That summer, the show shifted production to Toronto, Canada.
+The show continued to run to 1971, airing the show on the CTV network.

 In the late 1970s, McNair was one of the original members of the "Four Girls Four" act, along with Rose Marie, Rosemary Clooney, and Margaret Whiting.
 She was quickly replaced by Helen O'Connell, however, as she was deemed too young to fit in with the rest of the group.

 Personal life

 McNair was married five times and had no children.
 McNair's first husband was Earl Wright, to whom she was married from 1953 until 1955.
 From 1963 until 1971, McNair was married to Jack Rafferty.
-In August 1972, she married Rick Manzie, whom she had met in 1965 during a separation period from Rafferty (McNair remained married to Rafferty as he helped co-produce The Barbara McNair Show along with Rick Manzie, who lived with Barbara in their Las Vegas home at 4265 South Bruce Street).
-McNair and Manzie remained married until his murder in December 1976.
+In August 1972, she married Rick Manzie, whom she had met in 1965 during a separation period from Rafferty (McNair remained married to Rafferty as he helped co-produce The Barbara McNair Show along with Rick Manzie, who lived with Barbara in their Las Vegas home at 4265 South Bruce St. McNair and Manzie remained married until his murder in December 1976.
 Three years after Manzie's death, McNair married Ben Strahan in 1979 in Las Vegas.
 McNair and Strahan divorced in 1987.
-Her last marriage was to Charles Blecka in 2006, whom she was married to at the time of her death.
+Her last marriage was to Charles Blecka in 2006, to whom she was married at the time of her death.
 McNair is the cousin of musician Curtis Knight.